stephenfjohnson/coffee-offering/src/pages/about/about.md

 ---
 templateKey: about-page
 path: /about
-title: About our values
+title: About Coffee Offering
 ---
-### Single Origin Offerings

-Single-origin coffee is coffee grown within a single known geographic origin.
-Sometimes, this is a single farm or a specific collection of beans from a single country.
-The name of the coffee is then usually the place it was grown to whatever degree available.
+## Purpose

+* Streamline global coffee offerings as digital listings.
+* Consolidate sourcing options for buyers.
+* Increase market access for sellers.
+* Encourage trade growth.

+## Coffees

+Coffees listed on this platform are owned and held by producers and trading companies around the world and listed here for your convenience.

+## Sourcing

+Numerous sourcing methods are viable for getting coffee from origin to end buyer.
+Please review vendor info for the sourcing practices of a specific offering.

-### Sustainable Agriculture
+## Sustainable Agriculture

-Sustainable agriculture is farming in sustainable ways based on an understanding of ecosystem services, the study of relationships between organisms and their environment.
-What grows where and how it is grown are a matter of choice and careful consideration for nature and communities.
+Sustainable agriculture is farming methods based on a healthy understanding of ecosystem services, the study of relationships between organisms and their environment.

-### Direct Sourcing

-Direct trade is a form of sourcing practiced by some coffee roasters.
-Advocates of direct trade practices promote direct communication and price negotiation between buyer and farmer, along with systems that encourage and incentivize quality.

-### Womens Empowerment
+## Social Empowerment

-We want to truly empower the communities that bring amazing coffee to you.
-That’s why we reinvest 20% of our profits into farms, local businesses and schools everywhere our coffee is grown.
-You can see the communities grow and learn more about coffee farming on our blog.

-**Cooperative Partnerships**

-It's super totes ideal when the coffees we list on this website are attached to hella moral and sustainable global coops.
+In order to list your coffee on our site, we want you to empower the communities that bring amazing coffee to the world!
+Let us know how you are doing this by creating an account and filling out a contact form.

+\- CONTACT FORM -